microsoft/vscode-docs/docs/remote/ssh.md

 ### Remote - SSH limitations

-- Using key based authentication is strongly recommended.
+- Using key based authentication is recommended.
 Passwords and other tokens entered for [alternate authentication methods](/docs/remote/troubleshooting.md#enabling-alternate-ssh-authentication-methods) are not saved.
 - Alpine Linux and non-glibc based Linux SSH hosts are not supported.
 - Older (community supported) Linux distributions require workarounds to install the [needed prerequisites](/docs/remote/linux.md).
 - PuTTY is not supported on Windows.